DIAGNijmegen/rse-gcapi/docs/getting-started.md

 !!! note
     Responding to an access request is generally a manual step for the object owners and might take a couple of days!
 Please be patient.

+## Automatic retries

+API requests sometimes fail because of intermediate problems between the client and the server, or (temporary) usage limits.
+Failing requests like these can be automatically retried.

+By default, several transient server-side errors (i.e. `5xx`) are retried with an exponential-backoff strategy.
+This entails the client delays resending the request progressively longer and longer when it keeps encountering the same retriable error.

+### Customizing retry strategies
+The retry strategy is customizable by providing a callable when initializing the client via the `retry_strategy` argument.

+This allows you to setup error handling of responses to match your specfic use case.
+For instance, one can [retry requests when running into limits](usage/retries/handling_limits.md).